rusticata/x509-parser/README.md

 - Add example to decode and print certificates
 - Add `verify` feature to verify cryptographic signature by a public key
 - Fix parsing of types not representable by string in X509Name (#36)
+- Fix parsing of certificates with empty subject (#37)

 Thanks: @jannschu, @g2p